 TSS: everyone has heard of it.
-But how dangerous is this Toxic Shock Syndrome really?
+But how dangerous is this Toxic Shock Syndrome (TSS) really?
 Does it make a difference which menstrual product you use?
 Is there less risk with tampons made from biological cotton?
-And can menstrual cups also cause what’s commonly known as ‘the tampon disease’?
+Can menstrual cups also cause what’s commonly known as ‘the tampon disease’?
+What has period poverty to do with TSS?
+Read the whole story here.

 What is TSS?